-The Utah Olympic Park is an absolute must do if visiting Park City.
+The Utah Olympic Park is definitely one of the coolest Park City summer activities.
 They have so many different activities that I don’t even know where to start!
 The gold pass includes:

 Unfortunately for us, the freestyle show was not happening the day we were at Olympic Park as the show is only on the weekends.
 See Olympians and National Team skiers and snowboarders perform acrobatic feats as they soar up to 60 feet in the air before landing in the Park’s Spence Eccles Olympic Freestyle Pool.